Regression Equilibrium in Electricity Markets: Numerical Experiments

 We now focus on the driving forces behind such equilibrium predictions.
 For that, we first study the market revenues using two metrics: competitive ratio (CR) and revenue incentive to deviate $\Delta\mathcal{R}$.
 The CR is defined as a relative revenue performance with respect to the oracle and lies between $0$\% and $100$\%.
 The revenue incentive to deviate $\Delta\mathcal{R}$ is defined as the additional revenue gained from a unilateral deviation from the current regression model.
 It is computed by re-solving the NE problem \eqref{NE}--\eqref{comp_cond} for each wind power producer, having the regression models of all other wind power producers fixed, and then taking the difference.
-The results, summarized in Table \ref{tab:profits}, demonstrate a significant profit increase when wind power producers select equilibrium models.
-Indeed, the CR increases by more than ten percentage points for most wind power producers compared to the baseline.
-The revenue incentives to deviate also reveal that the baseline regression is highly suboptimal for each wind power producer, who can substantially increase their revenues by a unilateral deviation from the baseline models.
-The incentives to deviate from equilibrium regressions, on the training dataset, are marginal (due to a small weight parameter $\gamma$, used to regularize the equilibrium), asserting the result of Theorem \ref{th:ne_existence_uniqness}.
+The results, summarized in Table \ref{tab:profits}, demonstrate increasing profits when wind power producers stick to their equilibrium models.
+Indeed, the CR increased for all wind farms, and for all but one it jumped from ``80s'' to ``90s'' in comparison with the baseline forecast.
+The revenues in Table \ref{tab:profits} demonstrate that the baseline regression is highly suboptimal for each wind power producer: any agent can increase their revenue by deviating from the baseline model while others stick to them.
+At equilibrium, the unilateral incentives to deviate from equilibrium regressions, on the training dataset, are marginal (due to a small weight parameter $\gamma$, used to regularize the equilibrium), asserting the result of Theorem \ref{th:ne_existence_uniqness} (inequality \eqref{eq_inequality}).
 These incentives are a bit more than marginal on the unseen testing dataset, yet remain small compared to those in the baseline case.
+Last but not least, the demand charges under the baseline and equilibrium solutions increase relative to the oracle solution.
+This can be interpreted as the price of uncertainty paid by inflexible loads in the day-ahead market.
+Moreover, since the equilibrium solution tends to withhold zero-cost wind power generation from the day-ahead market (the aggregated forecast under-predicts the wind power generation), the equilibrium solution tends to be slightly more expensive for inelastic demands than the baseline case.
+This is consistent with prior work in \cite{morales2014electricity}.